FarFromLittle/Questline/README.md

 Be aware that you can only set a callback once per context (global or local).
 Setting it again will overwrite the previous behaviour.

+---

 ## Removing Players

 Upon leaving the game, the player needs to be unregistered too.
-This does a bit of cleanup and returns the player's progress to be saved in a datastore.

 ```lua
 local playerData = QuestLine.unregisterPlayer(player)
 ```

+This does a bit of cleanup and returns the player's progress to be saved into a datastore.